open-resources/dash_curriculum/tutorial/part1/chapter2.md

 import dash_bootstrap_components as dbc
 ```
 Dash apps require some libraries to run, which we import in the above code.
 Let's examine each library, one by one:
-- **Dash** is the framework which is required to develop the App
+- **Dash** is the framework which is required to develop the app
 - **dcc** stands for dash_core_components which is a module that gives access to many interactive components that are used in Dash apps.
-- Via the **dash_bootstrap_components** module, it is possible to incorporate Boostrap components into the App making it easier to customise the app layout and giving you access to additional components not found in Dash Core Components
+- Via the **dash_bootstrap_components** module, it is possible to incorporate Boostrap components into the app making it easier to customise the app layout and giving you access to additional components not found in Dash Core Components

 ### 2.1.2 Initialise the App
 ```